JeremiahKaren/35percent.github.io/_posts/2020-02-17-biscuit-factory-is-back.md

 While Southwark has been reduced to a bystander in the decision making, GLA has indulged in a pick n mix of the [bewildering number of affordable housing policies](https://www.london.gov.uk/sites/default/files/biscuit_factory_hearing_report.pdf) (Footnote; see paras 220-236) available to determine that only 140 pseudo-social rent homes should be built, with 342 DMR at much higher rents - an exact reversal of the proportions of social to intermediate housing, given by Southwark's policy.

-So, in sum, a Labour Mayor has called in a development that a fellow Labour council has rightly refused because it has no social rented housing, ignored that council's own affordable housing policies, and applied his own, weaker policies, all to help a developer build something without any proper social rented housin
+So, in sum, a Labour Mayor has called in a development that a Labour council has rightly refused because it has no social rented housing, ignored that council's own affordable housing policies, and applied his own, weaker policies, all to help a developer build something without any proper social rented housing.

 ## Poor doors